TheWolverine - Who's Next? A Look At Five Michigan Commitment Candidates

 Michigan is on a hot streak.

-The Wolverines landed their seventh commitment over the last month when three-star Fort Lauderdale (Fla.)
-St. Thomas Aquinas cornerback Ja'Den McBurrows pulled the trigger and gave the Wolverines a verbal pledge on Sunday.
+The Wolverines landed their eighth commitment over the last month when three-star Clayton (Ohio) Northmont wide receiver Markus Allen pulled the trigger and gave the Wolverines a verbal pledge on Sunday.

 Get a free 60-day trial to TheWolverine.com with promo code Blue60